Academany/fabzero/w1/intro.md

 ![](./img/intro/principles.jpeg)

+### A piece of advice
-* No roads, make your own path
+* Do not follow existing roads, make your own path
 * Move out of your comfort zone and stay there
-* Free your mind (forget what you already know)
+* Free your mind, forget what you already know, try new things
 * Be brave, take risks (not physical risks)
-* Stress control.
+* Things will go wrong, things will change continuously, you will loose work, you will break things, and you will not be able to find a solution immediately.
+You will need to control your stress.
 Can you handle it?

 ### How Fab Academy works
 * Basic principle is **Learn + make + share**.
 Based in the Scientific method